Deployment guide

 pipenv run ansible-playbook --ask-vault-pass playbooks/acs.yml

-While we recommend to refer to the official Ansible documentation to properly configure Ansible vault, below a basic configuration that will help you in quickly installing Alfresco without to having to input the Vault password everytime.
+While we recommend to refer to the official Ansible documentation to properly configure Ansible vault, below a basic configuration that will help you in quickly installing Alfresco without to having to input the Vault password every time.

 openssl rand -base64 21 > ~/.vault_pass.txt